 Looking at this journey, it’s no wonder that she’s become an inspiration to many.
 However, Moodie-Mills knows her triumphs weren’t achieved without pain.
 She attributes much of her motivation to what she calls a “cold pit” in her stomach she just couldn’t shake.
 To her, the most constant companion to her motivation is profound anxiety.
 What does the future hold?
 Will my work actually impact the way our world runs?
 Where can I make a difference and truly matter?

 But Moodie-Mills doesn’t put on a brave face and ignore fear.
-She sees the biggest agents of change as those who are still moving and harnessing the acknowledgement of fear as an indication that change is needed.
+She sees the biggest agents of change as those who are still moving and harnessing the acknowledgment of fear as an indication that change is needed.

 “The people who seem so courageous that you see marching on the front lines—the people that seem like steel—all of us feel the same level of anxiety,” said Moodie-Mills.